A CONSERVATION GEM ON THE OKANOGAN RIVER

 McLoughlin Falls Ranch possesses key stands of riparian forests that shade the river and help keep the Okanogan’s temperatures low.
 Despite intense pressure, the river supports one of only two remaining self-sustaining runs of sockeye salmon in the entire Columbia Basin, as well as Chinook and steelhead populations that are still hanging on.

 From a historical perspective, McLoughlin Falls Ranch is also important.
 The property and surrounding region have long been used by people as a trading, hunting and fishing route.
-The ranch is an ancestral fishing site for the Confederated Tribes of the Colville Reservation, and artifacts on the property point to its history as a stagecoach stop for miners and settlers.
+The ranch is an ancestral fishing site for the Confederated Tribes of the Colville Reservation, and the site was used as a stagecoach stop for miners and settlers.